Huulamnguyen/100daysDevOps/README.md

 - APT-GET:
     - On Ubuntu, APT-GET also out of the box available
     - Different set of commands
-    - You can achieve the same user friendly output, if you use additional command options
+    - You can achieve the same user-friendly output, if you use additional command options
     - E.g. "apt search" not available

 **Alternative ways to install software**